datasciencecookbook/datasciencecookbook.github.io/ingredients/index.md

 If you’re using machine learning to solve a problem, you first need to understand the problem.
 Talking to an “end user” or subject matter expert is invaluable to gaining understanding of the problem / context.
 What’s more, even if you build a great machine learning model that makes accurate predictions, it’s useless if the model does not fit cleanly within a user’s existing workflow (who wants another box / computer at their workstation?).
 Building software that integrates within existing workflows and solves user pain points requires working closely with users.
 - UI aspect is a big factor in a successful ML product.
 The design aspect focuses on how the user interfaces with the machine learning product: How does the user expect to interact with the model?
 Is the design intuitive?
 Would someone not familiar with the product be able to navigate through it pretty easily?
 How transparent is the model to the user?
 How transparent does it need to be?
 This requires a whole problem/pain point discovery period, prioritizing those pain points, proposing all possible solutions, and then prioritizing those solutions.
 This ensures you’re focusing on the most important thing and will provide the biggest value.

+<br><br>
 ### Business Owner
 The problem owner may not be the person that is experiencing problems, but they have responsibility for solving them.
 For example, you may be building an image detection algorithm to help an intelligence analyst more easily find enemy supply trucks, but it’s the intelligence company commander who is ultimately responsible.
 This person may have a higher-level view of the workflow beyond just the end user, can challenge/validate your assumptions about the problem, and serve as an advocate within the organization you’re working for.

+<br><br>
 ### Data Scientist
 Does data exploration, cleaning (maybe), visualizing, and builds machine learning models.
 Often they can build models but aren’t often as skilled in deploying that model into existing software or managing systems-level movement of data.
 The role of ‘data scientist’ can often mean many things , up to and including a data engineer.
 Oftentimes, there are different types of data scientists that will overlap in their respective roles and functions.
 So, at the risk of some oversimplification, there are two general, overlapping, types of data scientists (it is also worth mentioning that many statisticians also fit within this framework, although their approach to data will be markedly different).
 - Data Intelligence Analyst.
 These are your ‘front-facing’ data scientists.
 Their work is often far more heavily weighted in dealing with stakeholders, relating analysis to business metrics, and data visualization, and less weighted toward model tuning and development and performing rigorous empirical investigations or tests.
 They are generally good at understanding the business problem, mapping a well-known data science technique to it, to deliver quick insights.
 - Machine Learning Engineer.
 These are your ‘rear-facing’ data scientists.
 Their work will be primarily in the range of optimizing models and features to best meet a certain machine learning task.
 They are generally much more skilled in mathematics and computer programming and are generally good at taking a well-scoped data science problem and delivering an optimal model.

+<br><br>
 ### Data Engineer
 Builds and maintains the platforms that bring (1) enough, (2) clean, (3) timely data to the data scientists.
-Check out Data Engineering Cookbook by Andreas Kretz.
+Check out the [Data Engineering Cookbook](https://github.com/andkret/Cookbook) by Andreas Kretz.

-### Software Developer/UX UI Designer
-Software developers build and maintain computer, mobile, or web applications.
-They typically work closely with the UI/UX Designer, who, in this scope,  is responsible for the design of a software application - specifically what the user interacts with.

-#### Software Developer:
-There are actually many software developers, but for the scope of this cookbook, we will focus on three main developers you will most likely work with: Front-end, Back-end, and Full-stack developers.
-Here is a great video on the differences between the three.
-Bottom line, software developers are typically the ones writing the code that facilitates the application based on a design that is provided by the UX/UI designer.
+<br><br>

-#### UX/UI Designer:
+### UX/UI Designer:
 UX (User Experience) and UI (User Interface) Designers are typically focused on the design of the piece of software, with a large emphasis on usability, functionality, and user experience.
 UI/UX designers should be involved as early as possible in the design process of any application or project, as their input will shape the usability of the product.
 For software development, designers typically approach software-design problems with a User Centered Design (UCD) approach.
 This process involves the user’s feedback at every step and is an iterative process.

+<br><br>
+### Software Developer:
+Developers write the code that builds the application based on a design that is provided by the UX/UI designer.
+This software may incorporate machine learning models.
+At a high level, developers can be grouped into Front-end, Back-end, and Full-stack developers.
+[Here is a great video](https://www.youtube.com/watch?v=pkdgVYehiTE) on the differences between the three.
+Front-end developers code the design created by the UI/UX designer, back-end developers connect applications, servers, and databases to make sure your product functions, and full-stack developers do it all.

 <br><br><br><br><br><br>